facile-it/facile-it.github.io/content/blog/eng/v-protetto8-3-2024.md

 ![Leaderboard Advent Of Code March 2024](/images/code-challenge-march-2024/leaderboard-code-challenge.png "Congrats to Daje Team!")
 *All glory to Daje team!*

-Besides of the mere numbers, everyone enjoys the day, considering it though but fun. _Also, it helps people from different teams_ - and with different expertise - _wrapping up together_, knowing each others.
+Besides of the mere numbers, everyone enjoyed the day, considering it tough but fun. _Also, it helped people from different teams_ -, and with different skills _to meet and get to know each other._

-The challenge sharpen up collaboration and the strict time-box helps the team to focus on what matters.
-The side effect is, when the time almost expires, someone gave up because it was unable to focus anymore.
+The challenge sharpened up collaboration and the strict time-box helped the team to _focus on what matters_.
+The side effect was that when the time almost expired, someone gave up because they were unable to focus anymore.

-From the organization point of view, this was a success, even if it's a bit rough to the edges, and it needs some further fine-tuning.
+From the organizational point of view, this was a success, even though it's a bit rough around the edges and in need of some further fine-tuning.

-And remember: Rule #1 of every challenge is to give [a very valuable prize for the winner](/images/code-challenge-march-2024/AdventOfFacileCrown.jpg)!
+And remember: Rule #1 of every challenge is to give [a very valuable prize to the winner](/images/code-challenge-march-2024/AdventOfFacileCrown.jpg)!

-*The overview of Venerdì Protetto is available [here](https://engineering.facile.it/blog/eng/v-protetto/).*
+The overview of Venerdì Protetto is available [here](https://engineering.facile.it/blog/eng/v-protetto/).

 <script type="application/ld+json">